-- They come in pale, unfinished wood, which looks lovely so you can leave them as they are
+- The IKEA spice rack comes in pale, unfinished wood.
+If you want, you can leave them as they are

-- Next, decide where they are best placed – space them out accordingly to fit children’s board books
+- Next, decide where they are best placed – space them out accordingly to fit children’s board books, which are taller.

 - Attach them to the wall – they need to be screwed into the wall and it’s quite fiddly.

 The IKEA spice rack bookshelves / spice racks work really well as bookshelves for children’s rooms, as they’re deep enough to keep lots of books on, and small enough so you can slot them in to make a cosy reading corner.

 We used ours here. right by her bed, so we can read books to her pre-sleep.